 We pulled into the almost full parking lot (it was a Saturday after all) loaded up the cameras and some water (in that order) and started the GPS tracker.
 To my astonishment, we were already at 10,000 feet.
 I’m like, wait… what?
 We’re already at 10,000 feet?
 It just doesn’t seem that high.
 I just never thought I could drive to a parking lot in the Sierra that rests at 10,000 feet.

-A little further up the trail Box Lake came into view offering the classic Sierra lake vista I had imagined:
+A few more minutes on the trail took us to Box Lake, offering the classic Sierra lake vista I had imagined:

 The light at 10,000 feet is different, especially if you’re coming from somewhere much lower in altitude where the humidity is high.
 It is certainly more intense, but it also seems to sharpen and clarify everything you see.
 I was so pleased with the images I got with the Zeiss Batis lenses, but in retrospect the light at that altitude didn’t hurt the images a bit.